Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Introduction

 Methyl iodide ($\text{CH}_3\text{I}$) is a prototype molecule to study photochemical reaction dynamics due to its simplicity and rich variety of photochemical phenomena, and thereby has attracted research interests for a long time\cite{mulliken,kent1972,shapiro2008,godwin1987,parker1998,corrales2014}.
 CEI experiments have been conducted on this molecule both near the ground state equilibrium\cite{corrales2012,dingdajun2017} and during photodissociation in a time-resolved manner\cite{amini2018,felix2018,corrales2019,daniel2023}.
 One intriguing feature is the nondiabatic dynamics during photodissociation owing to a conical intersection (CI) induced by the strong spin-orbit coupling effect.
 Non-adiabtic transitions near such a CI result in two dissociation channels corresponding to $\text{I}(^2\text{P}_{3/2})$ and $\text{I}^*(^2\text{P}_{1/2})$ products, respectively.

 In the theoretical side, several trajectory calculations have been performed on potential energy surfaces (PES) of $\text{CH}_3\text{I}$ excited states over time\cite{amatatsu1991,amatatsu1996,alekseyev2007}, as well as ab initio molecular dynamics (AIMD) calculations\cite{kamiya2019,wangch3i} and quantum mechanical calculations\cite{guo1992,xie2000,evenhuis2011} that have been conducted to study the A-band photodissociation.
-However, accurate simulations of both the photodissociation and the Coulomb explosion process to quantitatively simulate the observvables from the pump-probe experiments have not been performed so far.
+However, accurate simulations of both the photodissociation and the Coulomb explosion process to quantitatively simulate the observables from the pump-probe experiments have not been performed so far.
 Particularly, no molecular dynamics simulations have been conducted for the doubly charged ionic state, which is important for the Coulomb explosion process.

-In this work, we study the UV induced dissociation of $\text{CH}_3\text{I}$ probed by CEI in a time-resolved manner through trajectory calculations on ab initio PESs of both the neutral molecule and the doubly charged cation.
-Since CEI is a statistical method that relies on a large number of events, theoretical methods like AIMD that calculate electronic structures on-the-fly are of limited use as they can typically only predicted a few exemplary trajectories due to high computational cost.
+In this work, we study the UV-induced dissociation of $\text{CH}_3\text{I}$ probed by CEI in a time-resolved manner through trajectory calculations on ab initio PESs of both the neutral molecule and the doubly charged cation.
+Since CEI is a statistical method that relies on a large number of events, theoretical methods like AIMD, which calculate electronic structures on-the-fly, may not be cost effective to run for a sufficient number of trajectories to obtain proper statistics.
 To address this issue, we develop an efficient program that performs fast trajectory calculations on both the neutral and ionic surfaces with the inclusion of non-adiabatic effects.